Why are real estate prospecting letters sold in sets?

 Check out these Five Rules for Writing Prospecting Letters to Homeowners.

-Other reasons relate back to the timing.
 On the day your letter arrives, they might be:

 - Swamped with work, with no time to read your message